Product Bundling

 - It demonstrates ROI before asking for budget approval.

-If the first suggestion generates measurable AOV lift, the business case for unlimited AI analysis writes itself.
+If the first suggestion generates measurable AOV lift, the business case for unlimited Smart analysis writes itself.

 - Specific products: Not vague categories — actual SKUs from your catalog.